 Evanor started blankly at him and then grimaced once more.
 “It makes no difference.
-Your friends will die soon enough.
+Your friends will die soon.
 You’ll die in the past with me.
-The Legion will have you.”
+The Yunai will have you.”

 “So what was all of this for?”
 I asked.
-“What drove you to Queen Azshara?”
+“What drove you to this?”

-“I wanted to live forever,” she replied, her voice growing hoarse.
+“I wanted to live,” she replied, her voice growing hoarse.
 “I resented you and Iliera, and all of you living your lives while I wallowed in the past.
 Come, and I will share my mind with you.
 I suppose you deserve that much.”

 She placed her hand in mine and I felt her transfer her thoughts and memories, sending me her reasoning, her decisions, and the consequences that unfolded.

 She looked at me, her eyes growing dim, and smiled.
 “Immortality.
 Life eternal.
 It would have been mine, Sionis… it could have been… mine.”

 Lady Evanor went still, and I knew she was gone.

 I set her down, as gently as I could manage, then turned to look out at the coming storm of death on the horizon.
 Evanor’s pain and memories were fresh in my mind.
 I felt agonizing guilt for the anger that had gripped her and mutated her thoughts into the sad person she’d become.

 Beyond this magical city, the scores of undead were preparing their assault.